 FAQ About Identify and Ethnicity

-- What is Iranian identity?
+- What is Identity and Ethnicity in Iran?
 Iranian identity refers to the characteristics that define a person as being Iranian or belonging to the nation of Iran.
 These characteristics may include shared historical experiences, cultural traditions, social customs, political beliefs, and religious practices.
 They may also include a shared language and culture, as well as a shared environment and self-concept.
 In other words, Iranian identity is shaped by the various factors that distinguish Iranian people and groups from others.
 It is a collective feeling that is shared by people who belong to the country of Iran and feel a sense of connection to its history, culture, and society.
 However, it is important to note that not all Iranians feel equally connected to their identities.
-Some ethnic groups within Iran feel marginalised due to economic, political, cultural or religious discrimination and may not fully identify with the larger Iranian community.
+Some ethnic groups within Iran feel marginalised due to economic, political, cultural, or religious discrimination and may not fully identify with the larger Iranian community.

 - What is national identity?
 A national identity is the feeling of belonging and loyalty to a specific country and its society.
 It is based on shared beliefs, values, cultural norms, language, religion, customs, literature, geography, economy, politics or other factors that connect an individual to the larger community.
 National identity is a unifying force that brings people together within a society.